-i have a lot of piano songs i’ve been waiting to record until i had a real piano at my disposal, but for some reason i wanted to try something different. so yesterday i thought i’d take a crack at this new one and experiment with the best way to record the instrument.
+I have a lot of piano songs I’ve been waiting to record until I had a real piano at my disposal, but for some reason I wanted to try something different.
+So yesterday I thought I’d take a crack at this new one and experiment with the best way to record the instrument.

-turned out i didn’t have to do much experimenting. i moved the KM184s from the “guitar area” over to what’s now the “piano area”, propped open the lid, messed around for a few minutes with placement, and then i got a sound i liked and away we went. i know people on gearslutz and elsewhere bash these mics a lot, but they’ve worked well on everything i’ve thrown at them, and i can’t see myself ever wanting to use anything else to record the piano. maybe i’d feel differently if i’d worked with an original neumann KM84 at some point, but i haven’t…so i don’t. of course, everyone’s ears are different. different strokes for different cowpokes.
+Turned out I didn’t have to do much experimenting.
+I moved the two KM184s from the “guitar area” over to what’s now the “piano area”, propped open the lid, messed around for a few minutes with placement, and then I got a sound I liked and away we went.
+I know people on Gearslutz and elsewhere bash these mics a lot, but they’ve worked well on everything I’ve thrown at them, and I can’t see myself ever wanting to use anything else to record this piano.
+Maybe I’d feel differently if I had the chance to use an original Neumann KM84 at some point, but I haven’t…so I don’t.

-in this context i like the glockenspiel, so i left it in. over on spyspace is a “full band” mix, minus most of the glock.
+In this context I like the glockenspiel, so I left it in.
+Over on Spyspace is a “full band” mix, minus most of the glock.